 Current surface processes for aerospace and defense are highly complex, frequently poor yield, and require long and expensive development and qualification processes, all of which contribute to high development, production and deployed system maintenance costs.
-The project team is working to develop a robotic system for monitoring thermomechanical surface processes of advanced composite materials.
+The project team worked to develop a robotic system for monitoring thermomechanical surface processes of advanced composite materials.
 By combining in-situ sensing, simulation, and robot motion, the technology can be applied across many applications and industries.

 Develop a smart, highly automated surface processing system of advanced composite materials.

-This project will on the following developments:
+This project focused on the following developments:

 - Integrating IR camera measurements with thermomechanical model